mjc-school/MJC-School/stage #2.5/module #4 REST Basics - Spring Web/Spring Rest/content.md

 Spring framework provides two ways of configuring a RESTful application:
 - using xml configuration files;
 - using Java class.<br>

-Configuring a application on base of spring framework through Java is a modern approach in comparison with xml one.
+Configuring a application on base of spring framework through Java is a modern approach in comparison with xml one.<br>
 Let's consider Java configuration:
 ```Java
  @Configuration